-- Not use or be under the influence of alcohol within four hours before going on duty or while operating, or having physical control of, a vehicle. - Not be under the influence of an amphetamine of any formulation thereof, a narcotic drug or any derivative thereof, or other substance to a degree which renders the driver incapable of safely operating a vehicle. - Come to a complete stop at all railroad crossings. - Utilize the proper procedures required to move enrollees into and out of the vehicle equipped to transport non-ambulatory, wheelchair enrollees. - Ensure that all passengers are wearing seatbelts or are otherwise secured.
+- Not use or be under the influence of alcohol within four hours before going on duty or while operating, or having physical control of, a vehicle. - Not be under the influence of an amphetamine of any formulation thereof, a narcotic drug or any derivative thereof, or other substance to a degree which renders the driver incapable of safely operating a vehicle.

+- Not use or be under the influence of marijuana, including therapeutic or medical marijuana as permitted by state law, while operating, or having physical control of, a vehicle.
+The crossing of state lines with medical marijuana as well as the unlawful distribution, dispensation, possession, or use of marijuana in the workplace is otherwise prohibited. - Come to a complete stop at all railroad crossings. - Utilize the proper procedures required to move enrollees into and out of the vehicle equipped to transport non-ambulatory, wheelchair enrollees. - Ensure that all passengers are wearing seatbelts or are otherwise secured.
 If the passenger uses a wheelchair during transport, the driver must ensure the appropriate use of an occupant restraint system.
 Lap positioning belts and chest straps are not sufficient safety restraints for wheelchair passengers. - Ensure that no smoking or vaping occurs in the vehicle as in accordance with current Occupational, Safety and Health Administration (OSHA) regulations. - Always turn the engine off when fueling a motor vehicle, and never fuel the vehicle where there is smoke or an open flame. - Ensure that vehicles are not towed or pushed with passengers on board.